General Questions

 Absolutely!
 Many of the windows we sell keep the appearance of historic windows and have features such as:

-• insulated glass units (some filled with inert noble gasses, such as argon),
+insulated glass units (some filled with inert noble gasses, such as argon),

-• Low E coatings,
+– Low E coatings,

-• tight-fitting components, and
+– Tight-fitting components, and

-• improved weather-stripping to seal out the weather.
+– Improved weather-stripping to seal out the weather.

 Simulated divided lites (SDLs) use applications to the exterior and interior of insulated glass units to give the appearance of divided sash windows.
 Cottage style sashes (where the top sash of a double hung window is smaller than the bottom sash) match the look of many Victorian era homes, and exquisite arched top windows compliment the Victorian homes dotting our towns and countryside.
 Stop by one of our showrooms, or request an appointment for a member of our sales staff to come to your home and discuss possibilities!

 A wood window’s “cladding” is the material applied to the exterior of the window frame to improve its ability to resist corrosion and rot, and to provide a low maintenance exterior.
 Aluminum, vinyl, and fiberglass are all used as cladding, and each offers pros and cons that we are happy to discuss with you.
+As an alternative to cladding, JELD-WEN offers pine wood windows and doors treated with their unique AuraLast process.
+AuraLast penetrates the interior of the wood and provides superior resistance to decay, water saturation, and termites.
+It also acts as a wood conditioner, so stain applies much more evenly.

 Cleaning the glass of windows and doors is occasionally necessary for clarity and exceptional performance.
 When cleaning, avoid using abrasive materials that might scratch the glass.
 See your manufacturer’s website for specific details on cleaning methods.

 A multipoint lock latches into the doorframe at several points to provide added security.
 Commonly, a multipoint lock has strikes on the top, middle, and bottom of a door leaf, with the top strike either latching to the side jamb, a passive door panel, or the top jamb, and the bottom strike latching to the side jamb, the sill, or a passive door panel.
+Multipoint locks increase the security of a door, give greater structural integrity to the panel, and decrease the likelihood of warping.
+Trim packages (the visible parts of the lock) are available in a wide variety of designs and finishes.

 Doors used to be “hung” in a jamb built by a carpenter on site.
 Today however, most doors come from the millworks already hung in a jamb (aka “prehung”).
 The manufacturer will assemble the door jambs, slab(s), and threshold into one unit that can be easily installed.
 Often, brickmould (an exterior trim) is also installed to the exterior of the jamb.
+Jambs are available in a variety of wood types, as well as composite materials, making them impervious to rot and termites.
+Sills come in a variety of finishes, including mill (a silver-colored aluminum), bronze, and gold anodized.

 Fire rated doors are constructed to withstand fire for a certain amount of time.
 Usually rated at 20, 30, 45, 60, or 90 minutes, they must carry a label from a certified testing and inspection agency to qualify as a fire door.